bilva-sanaba/compsci308.cell_society/doc/DESIGN.md

 the method finds that it is a middle cell, the findNeighbors will find the 8 neighbors and return them as a Set<Cell>.
 This method would be called in GameOfLifeModel.
 From here, inside step(), the model would count the neighbors and update the cell to the dead state if there were less than three neighbors with non dead states (state according to the gameOfLifeCell class).
 This all occurs inside a loop that does this with each cell.
-Additionally, all of this occurs in the Controller¡¯s step method.
+Additionally, all of this occurs in the ControllerÂ¡Â¯s step method.
 In this step method, view.update() is also called which takes the just  updated grid with cell states and then updates the visual representation of the cells.
 * This would work the same as above.
 In the findNeighbors method, if the cell was on the edge, the method would determine based on coordinates, and not store/check for the inexistent cells in the returned set of cell neighbors.
 * As stated in the first use case, the updates for each cell occur in the step function for Controller.
-In the Model.update, the grid¡¯s cells are updated.
+In the Model.update, the gridÂ¡Â¯s cells are updated.
 After this, view.update() is called which will take the new grid, compare it to its current state, and change the views of any non-matching cells.
 * XMLReader parses all the information from the XML file and saves it in XMLData according to the tags.
 XMLData is passed to Model, which calls a get method to retrieve propCatch from the XMLData instance and then sets the parameter.